Ecological Restoration Projects

 Ecological restoration emphasizes creating and managing healthy native plant communities.
 Drop in at a Saturday work party (individuals need not register in advance), or join the Habitat Restoration Team (advance registration needed; work is primarily on weekdays).

 Activities include cutting brush from remnant and restored areas, removing invasive plants, and burn unit preparation.
 As you work you'll learn about the Arboretum and its plant communities.
 Tools and training provided.
 We encourage volunteers from all backgrounds and experience levels.
 All tools, equipment, instruction, and refreshments are provided.
 Participants are advised to wear long pants, sturdy shoes, work gloves and other seasonally appropriate clothing.
+Insect repellent is also quite useful.
 Youths 12-17 are welcome when accompanied by a parent or guardian, with advance arrangements.

 Please contact Earth Partnership Field Manager Marian Farrior at (608) 265-5214, or e-mail email@example.com for more information about the drop-in work parties.